Eastern University (Bangladesh): Campus

 The university campus is located on Road 6, Block B, Ashulia Model Town, Savar, Dhaka-1345.

 The university campus covers about 8 acres of land.

-Faculties and departments
+Schools and Departments

-The university has five faculties: Faculty of Arts, Faculty of Business Administration, Faculty of Engineering and Technology, Faculty of Law an Faculty of Life Science].
-The Faculty of Art has one departments – the Department of English.
-The Faculty of Business Administration has four major areas, namely, Accounting, Finance, Marketing, Management, and Human Resource.
-The Faculty of Business Administration at Eastern University has come up with the BBA Program in Islamic Finance, Banking and Insurance.
-A few social science courses are also offered by the faculty.
-The Faculty of Engineering and Technology has three departments, namely the Department of Computer Science & Information Technology, the Department of Electrical and Electronic Engineering and the Civil Engineering.
-The Faculty of Law has an undergraduate and postgraduate program.
-The Faculty of Life Science - The Department of Pharmacy.
+The university has five Schools: School of Arts, School of Business, School of Engineering, School of Law an School of Life Science].
+The School of Arts has one departments – the Department of English.
+The School of Business has four major areas, namely, Accounting, Finance, Marketing, Management, and Human Resource.
+The School of Business at Eastern University has come up with the BBA Program in Islamic Finance, Banking and Insurance.
+A few social science courses are also offered by the School.
+The School of Engineering has three departments, namely the Department of Computer Science & Information Technology, the Department of Electrical and Electronic Engineering and the Civil Engineering.
+The School of Law has an undergraduate and postgraduate program.
+The School of Science - The Department of Pharmacy.
 Approval of the Department of Textile Engineering is under consideration by UGC.